-Meal replacement diets are desirable because they can have quick results.
-Weight loss occurs quickly due to the low calorie intake, so results are achieved at a much faster rate than with more conventional weight loss plans.
+Meal replacement diets — like drinking Optislim shakes — are desirable because they can have quick results.
+Weight loss occurs quickly due to the low calorie intake, so results can be achieved at a much faster rate than more conventional weight loss plans.

 - Optifast: "The Optifast Program"

 - Optifast: "The Optifast Journey"

 - Obesity: "Effectiveness of a Total Meal Replacement Program (OPTIFAST Program) on Weight Loss: Results from the OPTIWIN Study."